allistair1008/Air-Route-Planning/README.md

 The program makes use of Djikstra's Algorithm for pathfinding while taking into account the limited fuel the plane has.

-Run CommandLineDriver.java without any arguments to start up the Command Line Interface
+Type in `make` to compile the project and start up the Command Line Interface